ncachanosky/econ-lecture-notes/content/econometrics/05_Hypothesis_Testing/Section 1.md

 1. The assumed value (the hypothesis)
 2. The estimated value (such as a $\hat{\beta})$
 3. The probability distribution of the estimation
-4. A decision rule to decide whether or not the hypothesis is rejected
+4. A decision rule to decide whether the hypothesis is rejected

 The hypothesis under evaluation is presented the following way.
 The **null hypothesis** $(H_0)$ is the assumption being tested.
 The **alternative assumption** $(H_A)$ captures all the alternative values the estimation can have.